jason-math/Advanced-Algorithms/README.md

 ## About

-Advanced-Algorithms contains the programming prompts prompts and my custom solutions to Coursera's "Advanced Algorithms and Complexity" course.
+Advanced-Algorithms contains the programming prompts and my custom solutions to Coursera's "Advanced Algorithms and Complexity" course.
 I was selected by Google to be a student of their Computer Science Summer Institute-Coursera program, and completed this sponsored online course as part of Google's Data Structures and Algorithms curriculum.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents